RNI - Registering for a job or short stay

 • Do you live abroad and do you need a citizen service number (BSN in Dutch)?
 Is this for matters you need to arrange with the Dutch government?

 In that case you can register as a non-resident.
 You will receive a BSN.
-Also your data will be included in the Non-Residents Registration (RNI in Dutch).
+Also, your data will be included in the Non-Residents Registration (RNI in Dutch).
+To arrange this, you need to make an appointment with the Municipality of Alkmaar.

 For 1 person or a family: